Web Analytics

 What about accessibility and consent?

-The route takes place outdoors in an urban area and is accessible to most participants, including those using wheelchairs or small mobility aids.
+A Walk the Futures experience takes place outdoors in an urban area and is accessible to most participants, including those using wheelchairs or small mobility aids.
 You’ll be walking or moving at a relaxed pace, with time to pause, reflect, and rest along the way.

-The experience includes emotional and immersive themes, and is designed to be welcoming, flexible, and reflective.
+The experience includes thought-provoking and immersive themes, and is designed to be welcoming, flexible, and reflective.
 You’re always free to pause, opt out of any activity, or withdraw entirely, at any time, for any reason.

 Participation is voluntary and based on informed consent.
 Before taking part, you’ll be asked to give your consent.
 Your privacy, safety, and comfort are central to how this event is run.